pyvisa/pyvisa/docs/architecture.rst

     >>> import visa
     >>> rm = visa.ResourceManager()

-you can access corresponding the `VisaLibrary` instance under the `visalib` attribute.
+you can access the corresponding `VisaLibrary` instance under the `visalib` attribute.

-You can recognize low an middle-level functions by their names.
+You can recognize low and middle-level functions by their names.
 Low-level functions carry the same name as in the shared library, and they are prefixed by `vi`.
 Middle-level functions have a friendlier, more pythonic but still recognizable name.